amiswen/Virtual-Screening-of-Non-Fullerene-Acceptor/README.md

 ## ***High-throughput screening for NFA molecules***
-### Supplementary information for Computational identification of novel families of non-fullerene acceptors by modification of known compounds, by Z-W Zhao, Ö H. O, D Padula, Y Geng and A Troisi.
+### Supplementary information for *Computational identification of novel families of non-fullerene acceptors by modification of known compounds*, by Z-W Zhao, Ö H. O, D Padula, Y Geng and A Troisi.

 ## ***Geometries***